 Here are some performances to build your summer dreams on:

-Eminem: With a new album, “Revival,” and buzz from his freestyle anti-Trump rap at the BET Hip Hip Awards in October, Eminem rolls into 2018 on a high.
-He will warm up for his NYC appearance by headlining Coachella in April.
+Eminem: With a new album, “Revival,” and buzz from his freestyle anti-Trump rap at the BET Hip Hip Awards in October, Eminem rolls into the summer on a high.
+He warmed up for his NYC appearance by headlining Coachella in April.

 Travis Scott: The Houston rapper dropped his latest album, “Huncho Jack, Jack Huncho,” recorded with longtime collaborator Quavo, right before Christmas.
 Legendary illustrator Ralph Steadman did the cover.

 Yeah Yeah Yeahs: The New York-based indie rockers played their first concert in four years last November.
-They play two overseas dates ahead their return to the Big Apple, so they must have enjoyed the return to the road.
+They played two overseas dates ahead of their return to the city, so they must have enjoyed the return to the road.

 Halsey: This New Jersey singer-songwriter saw her “Hopeless Fountain Kingdom” LP debut at No. 1 on the U.S. Billboard chart last June.
 She will roll into Governors Ball off a sold-out tour in Australia.

 N.E.R.D.: “No One Ever Really Dies” was the hip-hop trio’s first album in seven years.
 As of now, their June appearance in NYC will be just the second time they have played live since 2014.